sentrysoftware/metricshub/metricshub-doc/src/site/markdown/installation/docker.md

 ### Configure

-In the `./lib/config/metricshub.yaml` file, locally under the `./metricshub` installation directory, configure:
+In the `./lib/config/metricshub.yaml` file, located under the `./metricshub` installation directory, configure:

 * the [resources to be monitored.](../configuration/configure-monitoring.md#configure-resources)
 * the [OpenTelemetry Protocol endpoint](../configuration/send-telemetry.html#configure-the-otlp-exporter-28community-edition-29) that will receive the MetricsHub signals.

-To assist with the setup process, the configuration example `./lib/config/metricshub-example.yaml` is provided for guidance in the installation directory (`./metricshub`).
+To assist with the setup process, a configuration example `./lib/config/metricshub-example.yaml` is provided in the installation directory (`./metricshub`).

 ### Build the docker image